esnet/grafana-esnet-networkmap-panel/docs/development.md

 Integration tests are written with the assumption the Playwright's own browsers are globally installed in the system using `npx playwright install`.
 Reconfigure in the playwright.config.ts file if a different browser is preferred.
 Test suite files (*.spec.js) are included in the e2e folder.

+### Continuous Integration (CI)

+The project is currently configured to run CI on ubuntu-latest but only with component testing on PR pushes to the branch 'master' and with PR branches targeting master.
+However no master branch is currently under SCM.

+Actions supported are...
+- Setup Node.js environment
+- Get yarn cache directory path
+- Cache yarn cache
+- Cache node_modules
+- Install dependencies
+- Build and test frontend (aka component testing)
+- Check for backend
+- Setup Go environment
+- Test backend
+- Build backend